Inverting cosmic ray propagation by Convolutional Neural Networks: Introduction

-In this work, we build a CNN network to find out a multidimensional inverse function of the CR propagation.
-We first generate our mock data for ML using MCMC scans \cite{Yuan:2017ozr,Yuan:2018vgk}.
-To demonstrate the capability of updatable measurements, we enlarge the uncertainties of the current CR data by a factor of $\sqrt{10}$ in MCMC scans.
-Here we have assumed that the parameter space allowed by the current CR data with such enlarged uncertainties should cover the new measurements which are expected to have smaller uncertainties.
+In this work, we build a CNN network to determine a multidimensional inverse function of CR propagation.
+We first generate simulated data for ML using MCMC scans~\cite{Yuan:2017ozr,Yuan:2018vgk}.
+To demonstrate the capability of updatable measurements, we enlarge the uncertainties of the current CR data by a factor of $\sqrt{10}$ in the MCMC scans.
+To a certain degree, we are deprived of understanding with respect to new data.
+We assume that the parameter space allowed by the current CR data, with such enlarged uncertainties, should cover the new measurements, which have smaller error bars.

-To a certain degree, we are blind to the new data.
-After the network is built, the inverse function of the CR propagation (CNN version) allows us to fast update the experimental data without re-doing a new MCMC scan.
-As a comparison, we introduce two machines: one learns from the spectra directly while the other one learns from the data with some artificial fluctuations.
-These machines are found to be able to predict the allowed model parameter space using the real experimental data (with original uncertainties).
+After building the proposed network, the inverse function of CR propagation (CNN version) allows us to quickly guess the experimental data distribution in the CR model parameter space without performing a new MCMC scan.
+As a comparison, we introduce two networks: one network learns from the spectra directly, while the other network learns from this data but with some artificial fluctuations.
+These networks can predict the allowed model parameter space using actual experimental data (with original uncertainties).

-{\it The major goal of this work is to build an inverse function using the approach of machine learning, such that the inverse function can readily invert observational dataset(s) into the corresponding model parameter space.
-We emphasize again the advantage of this method that when a new dataset is available or an existing dataset is updated, we do not need to retrain the machine nor redo the whole analysis, and the trained machine can easily update the likelihood distribution in the model parameter space.}
+The primary goal of this work is to build an inverse function using the machine learning approach, such that the inverse function can readily invert observational datasets into the corresponding model parameter space.
+The advantage of this method is emphasized as follows. {\it When a new dataset is available or an existing dataset is updated, the proposed networks do not need to be retrained and the whole analysis does not need to be repeated.
+The trained machines can easily guess the high probability region of the parameter space.}